310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-if that’s how you feel, then please tell *him* that. tetora may have grown, but he’s still a child.
+if that is how you feel, then please tell *him* that. tetora may have grown, but he is still a child.

-he’s surely had moments where he’s shed tears from anxiety.
+he is surely had moments where he has shed tears from anxiety.

-i can’t handle salty water— the only one who can wipe his tears away is <em>you</em>, chiaki, because you’re the one who passed your position onto him in the first place.
+i cannot handle salty water — the only one who can wipe his tears away is <em>you</em>, chiaki, because you are the one who passed your position onto him in the first place.

 now then, with that said… let’s go join everyone else.
 {% endbubble %}